mrac/ui-components-css/CSS-API.md

 ### Minor version

-MINOR version should be considered, whenever any of the following `CSS` part has been ADDED:
+MINOR version should be considered, whenever any of the following `CSS` parts has been ADDED:
 - new **component** with its CSS class name
 - new **element** with its CSS class name
 - new **state** with its CSS class name